 V. Taranalli, H. Uchikawa, and P. H. Siegel, “Channel models for multi-level cell flash memories based on empirical error analysis,” IEEE Transactions on Communications, vol. 64, no. 8, pp. 3169-3181, August 2016.

-S. Buzaglo, A. Fazeli, P. H. Siegel, V. Taranalli, and A. Vardy “On efficient decoding of polar codes with large kernels,” to appear in Proc.
+S. Buzaglo, A. Fazeli, P. H. Siegel, V. Taranalli, and A. Vardy “On efficient decoding of polar codes with large kernels,” in Proc.
 IEEE Wireless Communications and Networking Conference (WCNC), Workshop on Polar Coding in Wireless Communications: Theory and Implementation, 2017.

 V. Taranalli, H. Uchikawa, and P. H. Siegel, “Error analysis and inter-cell interference mitigation in multi-level cell flash memories,” in Proc.
 IEEE International Conference on Communications (ICC), London, June 2015, pp. 271-276.

 A. Bhatia, V. Taranalli, P. H. Siegel, S. Dahandeh, A. R. Krishnan, P. Lee, D. Qin, M. Sharma, and T. Yeo, “Polar codes for magnetic recording channels,” in Proc.
 IEEE Information Theory Workshop (ITW), Jerusalem, April-May 2015.

 V. Taranalli and P. H. Siegel, “Adaptive linear programming decoding of polar codes,” in Proc.
 IEEE International Symposium on Information Theory (ISIT), Hawaii, June-July 2014, pp. 2982–2986.